 “Well, thanks, unless that means you think I’m a clown.”

 “No. It’s just that you turn situations around, so they work out and we have a great time.
 Lydia could’ve told everyone we’re fags.”

 “Maybe we are and just don’t know it.”

 “It’s all how you look at it.
 If we care too much what everyone thinks, even Lydia, we have to lie about it.
 If we had done anything, then we’d hate ourselves.
 It’s taken me this long to accept what happened and not have to lie about it.
 I just know I’m fine now.”

 “I don’t know about love, Tim, but I can’t stand being away from you.
 I like letting you handle things, like tonight.
 It’s so cool since I came here.
 Do you want to have sex with me?”

 I instantly wish he stopped before that question.
-It’s like asking if I want to stop being a kid.
-You can’t stop growing up, just delay it.
-I realize I was getting a hard-on.
+It is like asking if I want to stop being a kid.
+You cannot stop growing up, just delay it.
+I realize I am getting a hard-on.
 No question that I want him.